Factbox - Hugo Chavez's record in Venezuelan elections

 * October 2004 - In regional elections, the government wins all but two of 23 governorships.

-* December 2005 - Opposition boycotts parliamentary elections, giving Chavez candidates total control.
+* December 2005 - Opposition boycotts parliamentary elections, giving Chavez's candidates total control.

 * December 2006 - Chavez wins a presidential vote for the third time with almost 63 percent of ballots cast.

-* December 2007 - In the first electoral defeat for Chavez in nearly a decade, Venezuelans vote down proposed reforms that include allowing him to run for re-election indefinitely.
-Chavez calls the opposition triumph in the referendum vote a "pyrrhic" and "shit" victory.
+* December 2007 - In the first electoral defeat for Chavez in nearly a decade, Venezuelans vote down proposed reforms that include letting him run for re-election indefinitely.
+Chavez calls the opposition triumph a "pyrrhic" and "shit" victory.

 * November 2008 - At regional elections, Chavez's candidates keep control of 17 states, but the opposition erodes his dominance by winning six races, including the powerful Caracas mayoralty.

-* February 2009 - Chavez reverses the results of his 2007 defeat by winning a new referendum, with 56 percent of vote, removing the limits on his re-election.
+* February 2009 - Chavez reverses the results of his 2007 defeat by winning a new referendum, with 56 percent of vote, removing presidential term limits.

 * September 2010 - Chavez's ruling Socialist Party wins a majority in parliament, but the opposition surpasses the crucial one third of seats and says it won the majority of votes cast.

-(Writing and reporting by David Cutler, London Editorial Reference Unit, and Caracas newsroom)
+(Reporting by London Editorial Reference Unit and Caracas newsroom; Editing by Kieran Murray and Eric Walsh)